 So, you’re a project manager interested in transitioning to a product management career.
 You’re not alone.
 We speak with a lot of project managers looking to make this leap, often for similar reasons.
-Many tell us they’d like to move into a more strategic role, or to have a greater impact in their company.
+Many tell us they’d like to move into a more strategic role or to have a greater impact on their company.
 And most say bringing products to market looks exciting.

 We couldn’t agree more.
 At ProductPlan, we think those are just some of the many reasons a product management career can be so rewarding.
 That’s why we encourage anyone interested in doing so to pursue a career as a product manager, whatever their professional background is.